Save Emails to your CRM Account Activities

 Emails received from Contacts in the CRM system, sent to Users in the CRM system, will be automatically matched to the correct Account when MailSync next checks the CRM Mailbox.

-If you are using the Service & Support module, emails with a Case Id in the email Subject line will be matched to that Case in the CRM system.
+If you are using the Service & Support tool, emails with a Case Id number in the email Subject line will be matched to that Case in the CRM system.
 MailSync checks each email for a Case Id in the email Subject using the format “[#xxxx]”, where xxxx is the Case Id.

 The names of attachments to emails are recorded on the Activity, but the documents themselves are not captured.